Code-Institute-Submissions/The-Monkees-webpage/README.md

 I tested my project everytime I included an item such as a new button, a link to a diffrent page to make sure that it was working correctly.
 I tested diffrent browser sizes as well as my navbars on each page.
 When I added my navbar to gallery at first it didnt work as I never closed it with a closing tag but I recorrected this error, it worked straight away.
 All the rest of my links worked straight away which I was pleased with.
-I used inspect to test my design as responsive accross a low-term,mid-term and
+I used inspect to test my design as responsive accross desktop and mobile devices through google chrome as this worked most effective for me.
+I tested my website on diffrent computers with windows and safari.

           Testing of Button